 In order to fully explore the hydrocarbon potential of the block, the Guddu Working Interest Owners approved the acquisition and processing of 545 Sq.Km of 3D seismic data.
-3D seismic acquisitions in progress.
+3D seismic acquisition has been completed.
+The operator has commenced data processing and the initial results are expected during the third quarter of 2019.